Table of Contents

 In this article, we’ll review the two types of standard operating procedures: technical and management.
 We’ll also discuss how organizations can best streamline SOP execution with digitization.

 Two Types of Standard Operating Procedures: Technical and Management

 Standard operating procedures communicate across all levels and team members of an organization.
-They involve business owners and employees alike.
+They involve both business owners and employees.
 SOPs can be organized by department, manager, function, and/or asset.
 However, an easy way to think about SOPs is to categorize them as technical SOPs or management SOPs.

 Why Do SOPs Sometimes Fail?

 One of the reasons technical SOPs sometimes fail is that management hasn’t created a process for them to succeed.
 Whenever procedures, employees, assets, and/or functions change, SOPs should be updated and re-approved.
 Quality SOP reviews ensure that policies and procedures are current and cost-effective and follow new or changing regulations, standards, and quality assurance plans.

 Also, when employees change jobs, management must ensure new employees are trained according to quality and safety standards.
 The best SOPs are clear, concise, and easy to follow.
 In fact, failure to follow a company’s standard operating procedures is a common observation during inspections.
 The FDA notes that poor content, lack of clarity, and no training are reasons most cited by employees for not following an SOP.

 One of the best ways to ensure SOPs are followed is to explain to employees why they are important.
 After employees know why an SOP is in place, success comes down to developing accessible, clear, and user-friendly documents.